VineLang/vine/docs/src/ivy-ivm/interaction-system.md

 net.

 - *extrinsic values* are nilary agents that represent external entities
-- *extrinsic functions* are n-ary agents that represent external operations
+- *extrinsic functions* are binary agents that represent external operations
 - *extrinsic branches* are ternary agents that represent a boolean query on an external entity